cloudfoundry-community-attic/LEGACY-bosh-getting-started/deploying-sample-release.md

 cp /tmp/microbosh/bosh-getting-started-on-aws/examples/wordpress/deployment-manifest-initial.yml wordpress-aws.yml
 ```

 If you look at the bosh-sample-release folder you'll see a full BOSH release for an environment.
-We've also added an AWS-specific manifest for deploying our environment.
+We've also added an AWS-specific manifest for deploying our environment (wordpress-aws.yml).

 You'll need to change the `ACCESS_KEY` and `SECRET_ACCESS_KEY` values for your AWS account.
 This can be a different AWS account from the one used to create your BOSH if you like.